sfu-ireceptor/turnkey-gateway/README.md

 ## Installation

-Download this repository:
+### Download this repository

 ```
 git clone https://github.com/sfu-ireceptor/turnkey-gateway.git
 ```

-Create a TSV file with your list of users in the `data` folder.
-Just copy and edit the example file:
+### Create a TSV file with your list of users

+Copy and edit the example file:

 ```
 cd turnkey-gateway
 cp data/users.tsv.example data/users.tsv

 vi data/users.tsv

-# note: you can add more users after the installation
 ```

+Note: more users can be added later

-Launch the installation script.
+### Launch the installation script.

 Note: multiple Docker images will be downloaded from DockerHub.
 Total time estimate: 10-30 min.

 ```
 scripts/install_turnkey.sh